Edgio/terraform-provider-edgecast/docs/resources/waf_bot_rule_set.md

 Required:

 - `type` (String) Indicates how the system will interpret the comparison between the value property and the value derived from the request element defined within a variable object.

 	Valid Values are:
-													*RX*: Indicates that the string value derived from the request element must satisfy the regular expression defined in the value property.
+	- RX: Indicates that the string value derived from the request element must satisfy the regular expression defined in the value property.
-													*STREQ*: Indicates that the string value derived from the request element must be an exact match to the value property.
+	- STREQ: Indicates that the string value derived from the request element must be an exact match to the value property.
-													*CONTAINS*: Indicates that the value property must contain the string value derived from the request element.
+	- CONTAINS: Indicates that the value property must contain the string value derived from the request element.
-													*BEGINSWITH*: Indicates that the value property must start with the string value derived from the request element.
+	- BEGINSWITH: Indicates that the value property must start with the string value derived from the request element.
-													*ENDSWITH*: Indicates that the value property must end with the string value derived from the request element.
+	- ENDSWITH: Indicates that the value property must end with the string value derived from the request element.
-													*EQ*: Indicates that the number derived from the variable object must be an exact match to the value property.
-													*Note: You should only use EQ when the is_count property has been enabled.*
+	- EQ: Indicates that the number derived from the variable object must be an exact match to the value property. *Note: You should only use EQ when the is_count property has been enabled.*
-													*IPMATCH*: Requires that the request's IP address either be contained by an IP block or be an exact match to an IP address defined in the values property.
+	- IPMATCH: Requires that the request's IP address either be contained by an IP block or be an exact match to an IP address defined in the values property.
 Only use IPMATCH with the REMOTE_ADDR variable.

 Optional:

 - `is_negated` (Boolean) Indicates whether a condition will be satisfied when the value derived from the request element defined within a variable object matches or does not match the value property.

 	Valid values are:
-													*True*: Does not match
+	- True: Does not match
-													*False*: Matches
+	- False: Matches
 - `value` (String) Indicates a value that will be compared against the string or number value derived from the request element defined within a variable object.